Special Education

 What You’ll Learn

-- Gain hands-on experience.
+- Gain Hands-On Experience

 Participate in an educational leadership conference and the Emerging Leaders Academy, a four-year program in educational leadership.

-- Double-major.
+- Double-Major

 Earn a second major in elementary education or early childhood education.
 Qualified students may also take up to nine credit hours of graduate courses.

-You’ll have the opportunity to become involved in local and regional professional organizations, such as, the North Dakota Council for Early Childhood Education, the North Dakota Education Association, and the Council for Exceptional Children, as either a participant or presenter.
+Get involved in local and regional professional organizations, such as, the North Dakota Council for Early Childhood Education, the North Dakota Education Association, and the Council for Exceptional Children, as either a participant or presenter.

-- Become eligible for professional endorsement.
+- Become Eligible for Professional Endorsement

 Program Information